-At the intersection with Deer Park Rd. you have a choice.
+Now you have a choice.
 You can cross and descend Old Howell Mt.
 Rd., but it’s very rough at speed and I don’t think it would be fun.
 So we’re going down Deer Park, and it’s awful—lots of whizzing cars passing you while you fight for control at 35 mph over dangerously broken pavement.
 After 1.6 miles of this, which feels like 10, bail out to the R onto Sanitarium Rd. (you’ll feel like checking in), which is heaven in comparison to what you’ve just done—very fast (40 mph if you want) but glassy smooth, almost car-free, quiet, pretty.
 Perhaps the high point of the route if you’re into thrills.
-When it returns to Deer Park Rd, it’s a stone’s throw down DP to Silverado Trail, which you take L back to your car.
+When it returns to Deer Park Rd, it’s a stone’s throw down DPR to Silverado Trail, which you take L back to your car.

 You’re 11.5 miles down Silverado Trail from the Old Lawley Toll Rd, a tiny gem of a climb I absolutely love but which stands in the midst of a cycling wasteland (since Hwy 29 is unrideably trafficky) and is only 4 miles long.
 You don’t want to drive any distance to do 4 miles, so you should go bag it now while you’re in the neighborhood.